maid-zone/soundcloak/docs/INSTANCE_GUIDE.md

 I will mainly talk about the static files here.
 Maybe about the templates too in the future

-The static files are stored in `assets` folder
+The static files are stored in `static/assets` folder

 ### Overriding files

-1. Create a folder named `instance`
+1. Create a folder named `instance` in `static` folder
 2. Create a file with the same name as the one you want to override
 3. Put whatever you want there

 ### Basic theming

-1. Create `instance.css` file in the `instance` folder
+1. Create `instance.css` file in the `static/instance` folder
 2. Put your CSS rules there:

 ```css